 K302 Third Year Korean

 K302 is the second semester of Third Year Korean, Advanced-Intermediate level.
 The goal is to equip students with proficiency in all four language skills, speaking, listening, reading, and writing, beyond the intermediate level.
 The course will deal with various genres of authentic material (some are slightly tailored to fit the level) on various topics.
 The course is largely content-based and task-based.
-Particularly focused on will be enhancing ability to advance one's opinion as well as discussing and sharing thoughts, experiences and ideas.
+Particularly focused on enhancing ability to advance one's opinion as well as discussing and sharing thoughts, experiences and ideas.
 Expanding one's vocabulary of more complex and abstract concepts is also a main goal of this course.
+By the end of this course, students will be able to compare and contrast English with Korean in a cross-lingusitic and cross-cultural context and to describe variations across Korean societies, economics, and languages as well as between Korea and the United States.

 TEXTBOOK: Modern Korean: An Intermediate Reader (MKIR) by Nam-Kil Kim